Typically performed for a herniated disc, a microdiscectomy relieves the pressure on a spinal nerve root by removing the material causing the pain.

-In a microdiscectomy or microdecompression spine surgery, a small portion of the bone over the nerve root and/or disc material from under the nerve root is removed to relieve neural impingement and provide more room for the nerve to heal.
+During the procedure, a small part of the bone over the nerve root and/or disc material under the nerve root is taken out.

-Impingement on the nerve root (compression) can cause substantial leg pain.
-While it may take weeks or months for the nerve root to fully heal and any numbness or weakness to get better, patients normally feel relief from leg pain almost immediately after a microdiscectomy spine surgery.
+- For numbness, weakness, or other neurological symptoms in the leg and foot, it may take weeks or months for the nerve root to fully heal and any numbness or weakness to subside.

 In This Article:

-In general, if a patient's leg pain due to a disc herniation is going to get better, it will do so in about six to twelve weeks.
-As long as the pain is tolerable and the patient can function adequately, it is usually advisable to postpone back surgery for a short period of time to see if the pain will resolve with non-surgical treatment alone.
+If a patient's leg pain due to a disc herniation is going to get better, it will generally do so within about six to twelve weeks of the onset of pain.
+As long as the pain is tolerable and the patient can function adequately, it is usually advisable to postpone surgery for a short period of time to see if the pain will resolve with non-surgical treatment alone.

-- Experienced leg pain for at least six weeks
+- Leg pain has been experienced for at least six weeks

 - An MRI scan or other test shows a herniated disc